 REQUEST FOR EXEMPTION FROM COMMISSION’S CLOSED CAPTIONING RULES

-CG Docket No. 06-181The Africa Channel (TAC) has filed a petition for exemption for its programming from the closed captioning
+CG Docket No. 06-181New Testament Church has filed a petition for exemption for its program “Glory to Glory” from the closed

-compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of the Commission’s
+claims that compliance would impose an “undue economic burden,” as defined in Section 79.1(f) of the

 Comments and oppositions are due within 30 days from the date of this public notice.
 The case identifier,